top of page

 ABOUT IRIS

-Innovations in Recovery through Infrastructure Support (IRIS) is a National Institutes of Health, National Institute on Drug Abuse funded initiative led by Principal Investigators, Drs.
-Jay Unick and Michelle Tuten from the University of Maryland School of Social Work (UMSSW).
+Innovations in Recovery through Infrastructure Support (IRIS) is a National Institutes of Health, National Institute on Drug Abuse HEAL-funded initiative led by Principal Investigator, Dr. Jay Unick, from the University of Maryland School of Social Work (UMSSW).

-IRIS is a four-year (2020-2024) NIH funded project which builds recovery research infrastructure through strong academic-community partnerships so that innovative, emerging and evidence-based practices can be developed and disseminated widely throughout the opioid drug treatment system.
+IRIS builds recovery research infrastructure through strong community-academic partnerships so that innovative, emerging, and evidence-based practices can be developed and disseminated widely throughout the opioid recovery support system

 The IRIS Leadership Committee and the broader IRIS network are made up of partners engaged in research, policy advocacy, training and technical assistance, clinical work, and other forms of service provision.